pleb/blog/posts/minimal-nextjs-blog-part1-hello-world.md

 npm install prettier --save-dev
 ```

-Then add my configuration to the `.prettierrc.json` file.
-Here are my usual values:
+Then add my configuration to the `.prettierrc.json` file along with my own preferences.
+The full path is `/.prettierrc.json`.

 ```json
 {